 You know what arthritis is, but how and why does it actually occur, and what happens inside the affected joint?
-Here’s a close- up look at the pathology of this common disease.
+Here’s a close- up look at the pathology of this common disease and how it affects dogs and cats.

 We all know someone with arthritis, whether it’s a human friend or family member, or an animal companion.
 But if asked to describe what goes on inside an arthritic joint, many of us would be lost for words.
 We know it hurts, but we don’t really know why or how it happens.